Fehiroh/Scaled_unemployment_county_map/README.md

  ### Explaining the Mutations Above
  Without the mutation above, the choropleth shows which are the worst counties for unemployment, in relation to the entire country; this has a wide spread which buries a lot of context.
-Additionally, we want to go with unemployment RATE, rather than unemployment count to make comparisons possible between counties with large differences in populace.
+Additionally, we want to go with unemployment *rate*, rather than unemployment count to make comparisons possible between counties with large differences in populace.
 By normalizing each county's  unemployment within the
- context of contemporary unemployment rate state it belongs to, we get to see if counties are performing poorly relative to it's state.
+ context of the contemporary unemployment rate within the state it belongs to, we get to see if counties are performing poorly in a more equitable context.
  In other words, a low-severity purple county can actually have a better (lower) unemployment rate than an adjacent high-severity green/yellow county, so long as they occupy different states.
 The logic behind this normalization